 Beaches Near Tallahassee

 Tallahassee is located just 22 miles from the Gulf of Mexico, which is home to some of the world’s top beaches.
 With more than 1,600 miles of coastline and beautiful, sugar-white sand, there are plenty of options for residents looking for beaches near Tallahassee, including the #1 beach in America for 2023!
 If you’re in Tallahassee and wondering “What beaches are near me?” we have the perfect list for you.

-Below are a list of 9 of the area’s best beach spots to escape summer heat and enjoy the surf and sand.
+Below is a list of 10 of the area’s best beach spots to escape the summer heat and enjoy the surf and sand.

 Cape San Blas

-For one of the best Tallahassee day-trips, look no further than Cape San Blas.
+For one of the best Tallahassee day trips, look no further than Cape San Blas.
 Within Cape San Blas is St. Joseph Peninsula State Park, which was named The Best Beach in America by Dr. Beach.
-As an added bonus: it’s rarely crowded, so you and your family can enjoy peace and serenity.
+As an added bonus: it’s rarely crowded, so you and your family can spread out and enjoy peace and serenity.

 Located just off the coast of Carrabelle, the island can be seen from Carrabelle Beach.
 Visitors can get there via motorized boat or airplane, as there is a small airstrip located on the island.
 But if those options seem out of reach, fear not.
 There’s a ferry that runs to and from the island that you can charter for a relatively low cost.

-Similarly to Hagan’s Cove, Keaton Beach, located just 11 miles north is another popular scalloping location.
-The amenities at this natural, public beach include picnic areas, a children’s play area and restrooms for when nature calls.
+Similarly to Hagen’s Cove, Keaton Beach, located just 11 miles north is another popular scalloping location.
+The amenities at this natural, public beach include picnic areas, a children’s play area, and restrooms for when nature calls.

-Visitors also have access to a boat ramp and 700-foot pier.
+Visitors also have access to a boat ramp and a 700-foot pier.
 Fish on!

 Mashes Sands Beach & Bald Point State Park